History of Taiwan (1945–present): Cross-straits relations and international position

-Mainland China and Taiwan resumed regular weekend cross-strait charter direct flights on 4 July 2008, for the first time in 6 decades, as a "new start" in their tense relations.
+Mainland China and Taiwan resumed regular weekend cross-strait charter direct flights on 4 July 2008, for the first time in six decades, as a "new start" in their tense relations.
 Liu Shaoyong, the China Southern Airlines chair, piloted the first flight from Guangzhou to the Taipei Songshan Airport.
 Simultaneously, a Taiwan-based China Airlines flew to Shanghai.
-5 mainland Chinese cities will be connected with 8 Taiwan airports, with 4 days a week, 36 round-trip flights across the Taiwan Strait, thereby eliminating time-consuming Hong Kong stopovers.
+A total of five mainland Chinese cities will be connected with eight Taiwan airports, with four days a week, 36 round-trip flights across the Taiwan Strait, thereby eliminating time-consuming Hong Kong stopovers.

 On 7 November 2015, a meeting was held by ROC president Ma Ying-jeou and CCP General Secretary Xi Jinping in Singapore.

 Recognition of the ROC has dwindled over the years.
-The Gambia withdrew recognition of the ROC in 2013.
-This was followed by São Tomé and Príncipe on 21 December 2016 and Fiji with the closure to the Taipei office in May 2017 (Fiji and ROC had unofficial relations from 1996 onwards).
-This was also followed by Panama recognizing the PRC on June 13, 2017, then the Dominican Republic on May 1, 2018, Burkina Faso on May 24, 2018, El Salvador on August 20, 2018, Kiribati and the Solomon Islands in September 2019, and finally Nicaragua in December 2021.
-Today, only 13 UN member states (Guatemala, Belize, Honduras, Haiti, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Paraguay, Swaziland, Nauru, Tuvalu, Marshall Islands and Palau) and the Holy See maintain relations with the ROC.
+Recognition was withdrawn by The Gambia in 2013, São Tomé and Príncipe on 21 December 2016, Fiji in May 2017 (with unofficial relations from 1996 onwards), Panama on 13 June 2017, the Dominican Republic on 1 May 2018, Burkina Faso on 24 May 2018, El Salvador on 20 August 2018, Kiribati and the Solomon Islands in September 2019, Nicaragua in December 2021, Honduras in March 2023, and Nauru in January 2024.
+Only 11 UN member states (Guatemala, Belize, Eswatini, Haiti, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Paraguay, Tuvalu, Marshall Islands and Palau) and the Holy See maintain relations with the ROC.